Disclaimer: This post contains affiliate links which we may make commission from. As always, we only recommend places and products we love!

 7 Places To Visit On A Colorado Road Trip

-Power up for the day at Over Easy a made from scratch, swanky breakfast joint where you can build your own Bloody Mary!
+Once you arrive in Colorado Springs, power up for the day at Urban Egg.
+Urban Eggs is a made from scratch, swanky breakfast joint where you can build your own Bloody Mary or enjoy a mimosa with your yummy breakfast!

 Location: 28A S. Tejon St.